Half-day,

 - camping? luxury accommodation? budget accommodation?

-- rock-climbing? horse-riding? canoeing? snorkeling?
+- rock-climbing? horse-riding? canoeing? snorkelling?

 whale-watching?

-- visiting particular places (Sea World, Australia Zoo,
+- visiting particular places (Sea World, Australia

 Lamington